Company Overview

 As the CEO of a small business, Ms. Rauch wears many hats, including COO, CFO, Business Development Manager, and more.
 There is always so much going on… she takes pride in putting together strong teams that have the skills and drive to address the challenges presented by our customers and she is very effective at writing winning proposals, clearly articulating how our team’s approach will meet requirements. she has a BS in Physics from the Tel Aviv University in Israel and a Project Management Profession (PMP) certificate, as well as decades of experience managing technical programs.
 She looks forward to expanding Nu-Trek’s business model into design services and broader collaboration with other companies.

-Technical Director and Systems Engineer
+Technical Director and Electrical Engineer

 • Kyle Lyson